-Fortunately, for securities that will be listed on Nasdaq, the NYSE or certain other exchanges, federal law preempts and eliminates these state registration requirements.
+For securities that will be listed on NASDAQ, the NYSE or certain other exchanges, federal law preempts and eliminates these state registration requirements.
 For other securities, state registration procedures will need to be followed.
 Blue sky matters are typically coordinated by the underwriters' counsel at the company's expense.

-2.3.12 Filing the Registration Statement
+2.3.14 Filing the Registration Statement

 After the registration statement has been prepared and the exhibits assembled, the company electronically files the registration statement with the SEC via the EDGAR system, an electronic system that makes all public filings available online to the public.
 The company must keep on file for five years a set of manually signed signature pages to the registration statement and any amendments that have been executed by the members of the board of directors, the principal executive officer, the principal financial officer and the principal accounting officer.
-In the case of Form F-1, a duly authorized representative of the company in the U.S. must also sign the registration statement.
 The company also files the exhibits to the registration statement via EDGAR, although, for those exhibits for which the company is seeking confidential treatment, only a redacted form of the agreement is filed via EDGAR.